Tso Seen-wan: Later years

 During Battle of Hong Kong, Tso continued his service for the Hong Kong Government until Hong Kong fallen into Japanese army in December 1941.
 Tso rejected Japanese's invitation and left for Macau later.
 After Hong Kong liberated in 1945, Tso returned to Hong Kong immediately and helped the reconstruction of schools.
 He retired from the University of Hong Kong (only to be reappointed as Council member-for-life) and revoked his solicitor license in 1951 due to vision loss and other sicknesses.

-Tso, aged 84, passed away thirty minutes after noon on 20 January 1953 at Hong Kong Sanatorium and Hospital.
+Tso, aged 84, died thirty minutes after noon on 20 January 1953 at Hong Kong Sanatorium and Hospital.
 He was survived by his widow, four sons and three daughters.
 His funeral was held on 22 January with large crowds mourned his death.
 Chief Justice Gerard Lewis Howe, Attorney General Arthur Ridehalgh, Chairperson of Bar Association Leo d'Almada e Castro lead the tributes paid to Tso.
 Governor Alexander Grantham described Tso as generous, virtuous, and highly respected among Chinese and Europeans.

+He was made Justice of the Peace in 1918.
+He was created an Officer of the Order of the British Empire by King George VI in 1928 and Commander of the same Order in 1935.